WOOD BURNING HOT TUB FAQs

-Once you have the tub in the desired location, the setup time is a quick ~10 minutes.
-Once you insert the cedar loungers and stovebox, you can start filling the tub.
+Once you have the hot tub in the desired location, the setup time is a quick ~10 minutes.
+Once you insert the cedar loungers and stovebox, you can start filling your hot tub.

-Tub setup requires 2 people to move it; 1 to assemble.
+Hot tub setup requires 2-4 people to move it; 1 to assemble.

-The tub arrives in a few components which simply anchor to the main tub with pins.
-The exterior wood planks fit snugly into place around the tub.
+Our hot tub arrives in a few components which simply anchor to the main tub with pins.
+The exterior wood planks fit snugly into place around the hot tub.

 Curbside at your residence or business.
 Learn more on our shipping page.

 No, it doesn't require installers!
-Our tub is simple and intuitive to assemble by yourself.
+Our hot tub is simple and intuitive to assemble by yourself.

 Cleaning & Maintenance

-When empty, wipe down the aluminum with a natural cleaner like lemon or vinegar.
+When empty, wipe down the aluminum with a natural cleaner.
 Lightly scrub the sidewalls and cedar loungers as needed.
 The stove box should be emptied of ash after each use.
-The tub exterior may be hosed off if needed.
+The hot tub exterior may be hosed off if needed.

 Cedar (and aluminum) both have high resistance to weathering and don't require any treatment.
 The cedar is unfinished, and will naturally age to a handsome silvery-grey.

-We recommend the chimney stack be a minimum of 10’ away from any wooden structure, or grasses.
+We recommend the chimney stack be a minimum of 10’ away from building or dry vegetation.

 Absolutely.
-Wood is a beautiful natural material and our tubs look great on a wooden deck.
+Wood is a beautiful natural material and our hot tubs look great on a wooden deck.

 This is not recommended, unless there is calculated sufficient air exchange.